AlexandreAug/AlexandreAug/README.md

                     engenharia.alexandreoliveira@gmail.com
                     +55 Telephone

-⚡ Fun fact: I love playing the guitar and I also love dogs, mainly Dobermans.
+⚡ Fun fact: I love playing the guitar and I also love dogs, mainly Dobermanns.

 Feel free to browse my repositories and let's get in touch to build something amazing together!